Sensibilitatea la lumină – Contează culoarea ochilor?

 • additional protection against UV radiation

-However, this advantage does not completely exclude sensitivity to light.
+However, this advantage does not completely exclude light sensitivity.

-Eye color is not the only factor that matters.
-Sensitivity to light can be amplified by:
+Eye color is not the only factor.
+Light sensitivity can be amplified by:

 • eye strain and excessive screen use